hmcts/cnp-helm-charts/README.md

 * Less YAML config for teams to maintain.
 Only need to contribute `values.yaml`
 * Teams can create their own charts
 * Easy cleanup (e.g. `helm delete`).
 Could go back to team namespaces.

+## Adding a new chart
+Send a PR with your chart, if your team will be maintaining it then update the [CODEOWNERS](.github/CODEOWNERS) file with either your name or your team name.